SAP-samples/teched2022-DA161/exercises/getStarted/README.md

 ![image](https://user-images.githubusercontent.com/112718519/199791034-1fd8af59-f734-4b0c-9fb0-baa682aa7be1.png)

-8. This is where you can find all the stories that you created.
+8. In your local files, this is where you can find all the stories that you created.
 Click on the **Starting Dashboards** folder to access the dashboards for Exercise 1, 2 and 3

 ![image](https://user-images.githubusercontent.com/112718519/199791238-3a9ad8bb-faf6-4f89-ac9d-82b85d75f5de.png)